Sustainable food system: Disempowerment of consumers

-Based on the location a person may live at it will determine the amount and type of food resources accessible to them.
-Therefore, not everyone receives the same quality of food.
+People living in different areas face substantial inequality in their access to healthy food.
+Areas where affordable, healthy food, particularly fresh fruits and vegetables, is difficult to access are sometimes called food deserts.
+This term has been particularly applied in the USA.
 In addition, conventional channels do not distribute food by emergency assistance or charity.
-Urban residents receive a more sustainable food production from healthier and safer sources than low-income communities.
+Urban residents receive more sustainable food production from healthier and safer sources than low-income communities.
 Nonetheless, conventional channels are more sustainable than charitable or welfare food resources.
-Even though the conventional food system provides easier access and lower prices, their food may not be the best for our environment nor health.
+Even though the conventional food system provides easier access and lower prices, their food may not be the best for the environment nor consumer health.